dannsam/xenko-docs/manual/audio/advanced-features.md

 myCustomInstance.Play();
 ```

-## Use a not default audio device
+## Use Custom Audio Device

-For example in the case of Oculus rift you want to make sure you use the right audio device.
+Sometimes you don't want to use the default audio device, but want to access specific audio hardware.
-In that case you would do something like that within your custom Game constructor.
+For example, you can access _Oculus Rift_ audio device from your custom _Game Constructor_.
+Use this code to play audio with the requested device at runtime.

+Code Sample:

 ```cs
 namespace OculusRenderer